• Skip to main content

 All individuals are responsible for their behavior while a member of the SUNY Broome community.
 This includes students, guests, and/or visitors.
 Individuals will be held responsible for their behavior that takes place both on and/or off campus.

 Students are also accountable for the actions of others they deliberately incite or encourage to commit a violation of policy.
 Students may also be responsible for being aware of a policy violation and not reporting it to a SUNY Broome staff member.
-Students are expected to contact SUNY Broome Community College staff, including Public Safety, should they be a witness to any of the following behaviors.
+Students are expected to contact SUNY Broome Community College staff, including Public Safety, should they be a witness to any adverse behaviors.

 Students, who have guests and/or visitors not affiliated with SUNY Broome, must inform them of the rules and regulations.
 Students may be held accountable for their guest’s actions.